jewel/clearskies/protocol/core.md

 Peer Discovery
 --------------

-When first given an access code, the access ID is used to find peers.
-If the share ID is known, it is used instead.
+When given an access code, the access ID is used to find peers.
+After connecting the first time, the "database ID" is given, and this is used in place of the access ID for subsequent connections.
+Throughout these sections, the term "access ID" will be used, but it refers to either ID, as appropriate.

 Various sources of peers are supported:

  * A central tracker
  * Manual entry by the user
  * LAN broadcast
- * A distributed hash table (DHT) amongst all participants (via extension)

-Each of these methods can be disabled by the user on a per-share basis and implementations can elect not to implement them at their discretion.

 Peer addresses are represented as ASCII, with the address and port number separated by a colon.
 IPv6 addresses should be surrounded by square brackets.